 - In 2022, Kawartha Conservation staff conducted a sediment survey at 10 sites across Lake Dalrymple.
-Generally, most reported metal results are below the Provincial Sediment Quality Guideline's Lowest Effect Level or the Canadian Sediment Quality Guideline's Interim Sediment Quality Guidelines. - Species of polycyclic aromatic hydrocarbons were below the Provincial Sediment Quality Guideline's Lowest Effect Level or the Canadian Sediment Quality Guideline's Interim Sediment Quality Guidelines, with most being below the detection limit.
+Generally, most reported metal results are below the Provincial Sediment Quality Guideline's Lowest Effect Level or the Canadian Sediment Quality Guideline's Interim Sediment Quality Guidelines. - Compounds of polycyclic aromatic hydrocarbons were below the Provincial Sediment Quality Guideline's Lowest Effect Level or the Canadian Sediment Quality Guideline's Interim Sediment Quality Guidelines, with most being below the detection limit.

-- Species of polycyclic aromatic hydrocarbons were below the Provincial Sediment Quality Guideline's Lowest Effect Level or the Canadian Sediment Quality Guideline's Interim Sediment Quality Guidelines, with most being below the detection limit. - Some exceedances of Cd, Cu, Fe, Mg, Ni, Pb, and Zn were found at six sites. - Exceedances occurred for 10 species of polycyclic aromatic hydrocarbons, with the majority found at site LDS5, the public boat launch on Osprey Lane. - Some exceedances of parameters were found; however, it is unknown if Lake Dalrymple has naturally higher levels of those parameters, thus background values for those parameters are needed.
+- Some exceedances of Cd, Cu, Fe, Mg, Ni, Pb, and Zn were found at six sites. - Some exceedances of parameters were found; however, it is unknown if Lake Dalrymple has naturally higher levels of those parameters, thus background values for those parameters are needed.
 Background studies should focus on areas without known point source pollution or through the sediment horizon (within a core) of the 'pre-colonial' horizon.
 This is also needed as the background values in the PSQGs are those of the Great Lakes and are not applicable for inland lakes. - Sources of heavy metals, such as Cd, Ni, Pb, may originate from atmospheric deposition (dry or wet, or both), or local soils.
-Soil quality information will help determine sources of metals. - The sediment found at the public boat launch (Osprey Lane) was found to be marginally polluted with PAHs.
+Soil quality information will help determine sources of metals. - Exceedances occurred for 10 compounds of polycyclic aromatic hydrocarbons (PAHs), with the majority found at site LDS5, the public boat launch on Osprey Lane. - The sediment found at the public boat launch (Osprey Lane) was found to be marginally polluted with PAHs.
 Although sources are unknown, it is expected that consistent boat launching has exposed the area to artificial organic compounds (oils, grease, petroleum) and engine emissions.
 An intensive sediment survey should occur at the site to determine the extent of the PAH contamination, the PAH variability within the site, and the risk to organisms.
 Only after a proper management decision can be made.